Anglers love Felt sole wading boots for the fantastic traction they provided on incredibly slick surfaces.

 Felt vs Rubber Wading Boots

 The main difference between felt and rubber wading boots is traction.
-Felt provides excellent traction when you are in the stream and you have to wade through moss and algae-covered slimy and slippery surfaces.
-However, rubber sole wading boots are best for hiking on a rough terrain where there can be mud and sharp rocks but not very slimy surfaces.
-Rubber soles also are a great choice for winters.
-When felt sole waders will get covered with snow and have absolutely no traction.
+Felt provides excellent traction due to the higher friction it offers.
+Felt sole is the best option while wading through streams having slimy and slippery rocks covered in moss & algae.
+On the other hand, rubber sole wading boots are best for hiking on rough terrain with mud and sharp rocks but not much slipperiness.
+Also, rubber soles are a great choice for winter.
+Because in winter felt soles can become covered in snow, leaving you with no traction whatsoever.

 Here are some best felt wading boots options available on the market

-- Korkers Darkhorse Men’s Wading Boots – Interchangeable soles
+- Korkers Darkhorse Men’s Wading Boots – Interchangeable Rubber & Felt Soles

 - Lurewilder Felt Wading Boots – Budget Option